|

 Timely Access to and Issuance of CalWORKs HA Benefits

-Families must maintain the ability to apply for HA benefits during normal business hours and receive those benefits timely.
-The payment for THA must be approved and issued or denied within the same working day in which the family requests HA.
-This means that the family requesting temporary HA must have these benefits issued and available on the same day their application is approved.
-For permanent HA, the payment must be issued or denied by the next working day.
+Families must maintain the ability to apply for Homeless Assistance (HA) benefits during normal business hours and receive those benefits timely.
+The payment for Temporary Homeless Assistance (THA) must be approved and issued or denied within the same working day in which the family requests THA.
+This means that the family requesting THA must have these benefits issued and available on the same day their application is approved.
+For Permanent Homeless Assistance (PHA), the payment must be issued or denied by the next working day.

-Whenever the client's homelessness is a direct result of a state or federally declared disaster (including but not limited to natural, chemical, terrorist or biological disasters) the client may be determined eligible for either, or both, TS and PH.
-All eligibility factors for TS and/or PH must be met, before payment is issued.
-A family applying for HA as a result of any state or federally declared disaster shall provide a sworn statement that the family is experiencing homelessness as a direct and primary result of a state or federally declared disaster through the CW 42: Statement of Facts-Homeless Assistance form.
-Eligibility Staff are required to accept the sworn statement for verification of homelessness and additional verification is not required.
+Whenever the client's homelessness is a direct result of a state or federally declared disaster (including but not limited to natural, chemical, terrorist, or biological disasters), the client may be determined eligible for either, or both, THA and PHA.
+All eligibility factors for THA and/or PHA must be met before payment is issued.
+A family applying for HA as a result of any state or federally declared disaster shall provide a sworn statement that the family is experiencing homelessness as a direct and primary result of a state or federally declared disaster through the Statement of Facts - Homeless Assistance (CW 42) form.
+Social Services Benefits Specialists (SSBSs) are required to accept the sworn statement for verification of homelessness, and additional verification is not required.

 Administrative Flexibilities for Issuing HA Benefits